MLI-lab/Scaling_Laws_For_Deep_Learning_Based_Image_Reconstruction/README.md

 # Scaling Laws for Deep Learning Based Image Reconstruction

-Code for reproducing the results from the paper __Scaling Laws For Deep Learning Based Image Reconstruction__.
+Code for reproducing the results in the main body of the paper __Scaling Laws For Deep Learning Based Image Reconstruction__.

 In particular